EndPointCorp/end-point-blog/2020/07/16/automating-minecraft-server.html.md

 ### Picking a provider

 As I mentioned earlier, I’ve used DigitalOcean in the past, but at the recommendation of my co-worker, I decided to try [UpCloud](https://upcloud.com/), a similar service based in Helsinki, Finland.
-They have datacenters in the US, Europe, and Singapore (the one I used is in Chicago).
-A full list can be found [here](https://developers.upcloud.com/1.3/5-zones/).
+They have datacenters in the US, Europe, and Singapore (the one I used is in Chicago—a full list of locations can be found [here](https://developers.upcloud.com/1.3/5-zones/)).
 They offer several affordable tiers of virtual machines, including these:

 <div class="table-scroll">
   <table>